-United States: New York Philharmonic, National Symphony, Cleveland, Philadelphia, Atlanta, Denver, Detroit Symphony, Buffalo Philharmonic, Boston Symphony, Honolulu, Pittsburgh Symphony, St. Louis, San Francisco Symphony, Chicago Sinfonietta, Minneapolis Symphony, Houston, Chamber Orchestra of Philadelphia, Seattle Symphony, Santa Fe Symphony Orchestra
+United States: New York Philharmonic, National Symphony, Cleveland, Philadelphia, Atlanta, Denver, Detroit Symphony, Buffalo Philharmonic, Boston Symphony, Honolulu, Pittsburgh Symphony, St. Louis, San Francisco Symphony, Chicago Sinfonietta, Minneapolis Symphony, Houston, Mostly Mozart, Chamber Orchestra of Philadelphia, Seattle Symphony, Santa Fe Symphony Orchestra

 Canada: Every professional orchestra including 55 concerts with Toronto Symphony and 2 European tours with National Arts Centre Orchestra